 As an art teacher, Observational Drawing has become my favorite project.
 I have dozens of plastic animals that I have painted black to help artists focus on the lines and textures more than the “creature”.
 Plastic animals are a familiar toy, they are safe and fun to draw.
 Students learn to look closely, and let their eye tell their hand what to draw.
 They practice drawing what they see, not what they remember.
 After several weeks practicing lines in 2D and 3D, that are ready to go.

+There are no photos with those IDs or post 13751 does not have any attached images!
 One class of animals is just not enough, so in our second day with them, we considered habitats, both real and imaginary.
 Mostly imaginary.
 Using an old map of the area, we drew more animals, colored them and cut them out, then worked together to create a habitat where everyone can live together in peace and color.

 Youth in Arts thanks the Creative HeArts Fund and the Tamura and Rezaian families for their ongoing support for this program.